Jonas-Meier/FrustratinglySimpleFsDet/README.md

 You may also download existing seeds [here](http://dl.yf.io/fs-det/datasets/cocosplit/)

 ## Custom Dataset
-In general, it's recommended to preprocess the dataset's annotations to be in the same format as the MS-COCO dataset, since those restrictions allow for re-using existant code fragments.
+In general, it's recommended to preprocess the dataset's annotations to be in the same format as the MS-COCO dataset, since those restrictions allow for re-using existent code fragments.
 Following adaptions have to be made for each new dataset:
 1. For the new dataset:
     1. Add the dataset to the list of `DATASETS.SUPPORTED_DATASETS` and add it to `DATASETS.COCOLIKE_DATASETS` if it has coco-like annotations.